heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 The `maven-wrapper.properties` file contains the configuration of the Maven wrapper.
 This file is committed to Git.

-Now, instead of using the Maven binary you downloaded previously, you can use the Maven wrapper:
+Now, instead of using the Maven version you installed locally, you can use the Maven wrapper that will download and run Maven for you with a specific version.

 ```sh
 # Check the Maven version